nedelec/cytosim-2017/tutorials/tutorial4.md

      else
          speed = growing_speed * free_polymer;

-### Assembly at the minus-end

-Assembly can be defined for the Minus end as well by providing a second value to these parameters:

-    set fiber microtubule
-    {
-        ...
-        growing_speed = 1, 1
-        growing_force = 3, 3
-        ...
-    }

-Here the minus-end (second column) will assembles at the same speed as the plus end (first column).

 # 2. Standard microtubule dynamic instability

 Filaments can grow and shrink according to the classical two-states dynamic instability model as defined by T. Hill.